ekspla/xoss_sync/README.md

 The script seems to work perfectly for my use case as shown above, but there are possible limitations due mainly to the implementation of YMODEM in part as followings.

-- The script expects a transport with MTU of 23 byte, 128-byte fixed data in block, and CRC16/ARC (not CRC16/XMODEM).
+- The script expects a transport with MTU of 23, 128-byte data per block, and CRC16/ARC (not CRC16/XMODEM).
+I am not sure if the SoC(seems to be 52832)/software in the XOSS device supports larger MTU nor 1024-byte data in YMODEM.
 - Successive block numbers in YMODEM transport are not checked.